 Most trip plans to the Bluffs go through Bentonville, Ohio, 45105.
 Directions below will begin at this town.

 At BENTONVILLE, turn LEFT, following the signs for State Route 136 South.
 Note that State Route 41 will separate from 136 and go off in another direction.
 Follow State Rt.
 136 south approximately 5 miles until you reach MANCHESTER.
-When SR 126 deadends on 52, turn RIGHT on State Rt.
+When SR 126 dead-ends on 52, turn RIGHT on State Rt.
 52. Follow State Route 52 WEST through the town of Manchester.
-As you leave the corporation city limits on the west side of town, set your odometer.
-It is one mile to our arranged parking destination.
+As you leave the corporation city limits on the west side of town, Gilkison Hollow road is about a half mile away.
 After leaving Manchester, look for a road to your right called Yates Road, and immediately after Yates, Gilkison Hollow Road.
-Continue on 52 past both these roads.
-The slope on the right is now the hill containing the Ohio River Bluffs Preserve.
-Look for your leader’s cars on your right roughly one half mile further on 52 from Gilkison Hollow Road.
-A wide shoulder offers ample parking off well back from the road.
-This is not a formal trailhead and will not be signed, but you should see red flags hanging off the trail’s entrance if you look closely.
-If you come to Owl Hollow Road on your right, you went a bit too far.
+Turn onto Gilkison Hollow Road, and the parking lot and trailhead will be on the right about 100 yards down the road.

 Nancy Stranahan, Director, hopping over briers with a capture of Japanese Honeysuckle in her hand.
 Are we having fun??
 Yes!!!
 Photo by Crystal Narayana.